City Info | Get Involved | Contact HJL: jszuminski@hjcmn.org

-Tenant Opportunity to Purchase
+Tenant Opportunity to Purchase (TOPA)

 Together we can empower tenants and stop displacement.

-WHO are we?
+Who are we?

 We are the Housing Justice League, a group of community based organizations advocating for policy change and building grassroots support for housing justice in Minneapolis.
 Together, we are advocating for a strong TOPA policy that would give all renters the first right to purchase their building when it goes for sale, or transfer that right to a buyer of their choosing.

-HJL members include HOME Line | Inquilinxs Unidxs por Justicia | The Alliance Housing Justice Center | Jewish Community Action | Harrison Neighborhood Association | Powderhorn Neighborhood Association
+HJL members include HOME Line | Inquilinxs Unidxs por Justicia | The Alliance | Housing Justice Center | Jewish Community Action | Harrison Neighborhood Association | Powderhorn Neighborhood Association

-Additional strong TOPA supporters include Urban Homeworks | Community Power | Align Minneapolis | Phillips West Neighborhood Association | Lowry Hill East Neighborhood Association | Whittier Alliance | Pillsbury United
+Additional strong TOPA supporters include Urban Homeworks | Community Power | Align Minneapolis | Phillips West Neighborhood Association | Lowry Hill East Neighborhood Association | Whittier Alliance | Pillsbury United | Ayada Leads | MN Voice

-WHAT is TOPA?
+What is TOPA?

 TOPA is a tenant empowerment tool that seeks to address the power imbalance between property owners and the renters who pay the mortgage.
 A Minneapolis Tenant Opportunity to Purchase Act would promote the transfer of property ownership into the hands of tenants and affordable housing developers by enabling tenants to exercise a first right of purchase when the landlord chooses to sell.
 Landlords would be required to give notice to tenants and then allow a period of time for tenants to express interest, make an offer, and secure funding.
 If tenants are not interested in owning the property, they can assign or sell their right.

-WHY do we need it?
+Why do we need it?

 Because whether we’re Black or white, Asian or Latinx, Native or newcomer, all of us deserve a chance to make Minneapolis our lasting home.
 We know our community is stronger when our neighbors who rent are able to invest in their housing, and create ownership models that help their families grow and thrive.